What You Need To Know About Buddha And Mara [Buddhism]

 One day the Buddha sat by a tree called the Bodhi tree.
 He said he would not move until he found complete peace of mind.
 He wanted to feel complete freedom in life, just like you and I. He wanted freedom from a very specific thing: Mara.

-The Mara demon showed the Buddha images of beautiful women, material possessions, indulgences, power, and all those other temptations.
+In one of the most famous stories in Buddhism, Mara showed the Buddha images of beautiful women, material possessions, indulgences, power, and all those other temptations.
 You know; the temptations you and I feel every day of the week.
 Buddha felt those temptations too.

 Just like you and I are tempted by sex, wealth, power… so was Buddha.
 But Buddha knew a valuable secret.
 He knew that those temptations were what was stopping him from achieving complete peace of mind.
 Those were the things keeping Buddha’s mind from freedom.

 And so the Buddha sat and refused to move until he had conquered Mara.